minustime/with-vim/README.md

 _OR_

-Create a function in your .bashrc file to execute the container against any directory:
+Even better, create a shortcut for it!

+1. Update your `~/.bashrc` file with this function:

 ```